Contents

 Uptime Percentage

-If a government website goes down, citizens lose access to vital information and services.
-GovBuilt guarantees an uptime of 99.9% excluding pre-scheduled maintenance hours.
-We can provide detailed reports on request.
+If a government website goes down, citizens lose access to information and services.
+MCCi guarantees an uptime of 99.9% excluding pre-scheduled maintenance hours.
+Want a detailed breakdown of our recent uptime?
+Just ask.

 Device Agnostic